rpg-framework/rpg-framework/README.md

 ## Route Definition

-To define a route, a PHP class is created in app/controllers that contains the page name.
+To define a route, a PHP class is created in `app/controllers` that contains the page name.
 The file and class name must be in lowercase.
-The "run" method is automatically executed when the address is accessed.
+The `run` method is automatically executed when the address is accessed.

-Example for example.com/contact:
+Example for `example.com/contact`:

 Create file: `app/controllers/contact.php`